Naman767/Projects_JavaScript_Repo/README.md

 A collection of JavaScript projects built to improve frontend development skills and problem-solving ability.
 This repository includes mini projects and applications using HTML, CSS, and JavaScript with clean UI design and interactive functionality.
 It demonstrates concepts like DOM manipulation.

 ## 📌 Note
-- The project source code is available on a different branch.
+-  Project source code is available in a different branch.
+Please switch branches to access the complete implementation.